alexandrecogordan/spotifood/README.md

 ## Contributing

-We welcome contributions to Spotifood!
+I am more than welcoming to contributions!
 To contribute:

 1. Fork the repository on GitHub.
 2. Make your changes and commit them with descriptive commit messages.